dcmfx/dcmfx/test/assets/README.md

 # DCMfx - Test Assets

-This folder contains assets used by the integration tests for the DCMfx libraries.
-These test many different types of DICOM files and check the result against a known-correct piece of output, e.g. JSON.
+This folder contains assets used by DCMfx' integration tests.
+These test many different types of DICOM files and check the result against a known-correct pieces of output, e.g. JSON.

 Most files were sourced from the test suites used by other DICOM implementations, specifically `pydicom` and `fo-dicom`.
-A small number came from other publicly available sources.
+Others came from publicly available sources or were created from scratch.

 Known-correct JSON is generated with `pydicom` using the `dicoms_to_json.py` script.
 Note that in some cases issues in `pydicom` cause its JSON output to be